Commentary

 The COVID-19 funds provide California’s K–12 system a unique opportunity to reimagine education for all students—including English learners, who have unique needs.
 It is vital that we do not repeat mistakes made with earlier large influxes of K–12 funding.
 In the 1960s, federal funding was provided to combat poverty (Title I) and to address language issues (Title VII, now Title III).
 At that time, the funds were framed as a way to compensate for the deficiencies of students living in poverty and of what were then terms Limited English Proficient (LEP) students instead of as a way to advance a high-quality education.
 In 2009, Obama stimulus funds were used too cautiously by school districts, which chose not to direct funds in innovative ways to reimagine education.
 Education leaders must learn from these mistakes; think boldly yet with nuance; provide, progressively and innovatively, a high-quality and equitable education to all students, including the diverse ELs in California public schools.

-Oscar Jiménez-Castellanos is a visiting scholar at University of Southern California Rossier School of Education and Murchison Endowed Professor and Chair of the Department of Education at Trinity University.
+Oscar Jiménez-Castellanos is a visiting scholar at the USC Rossier School of Education and Murchison Endowed Professor and Chair of the Department of Education at Trinity University.
 He specializes in education policy and finance with a particular focus on English learners.
 Dr. Jimenez-Castellanos has served as an English learner finance consultant and expert in various states across the US.